llSourcell/TaxSaver/README.md

 ## Overview

-This is the code for this video on Youtube by Siraj Raval titled "Watch ChatGPT Build a Finance Startup".
+This is the code for [this](https://youtu.be/on623d5EfPw) video on Youtube by Siraj Raval titled "Watch ChatGPT Build a Finance Startup".
+Use it as a starting template to build your own finance startup!

 <img src="https://i.ibb.co/4gKHCQD/Screen-Shot-2022-12-29-at-2-52-19-PM.png" width=50% height=50%>